vert-x3/vertx-web-site/src/site/blog/posts/2018-08-06-the-first-step-rss-reader.md

 1. POST /user/{user_id}/rss_link - for adding links to a user's feed
 2. GET /user/{user_id}/rss_channels - for retrieving information about RSS channels a user subscribed on
-3. GET /articles/by_rss_link?link={rss_link} - for retrieving about articles on a specific RSS channel
+3. GET /articles/by_rss_link?link={rss_link} - for retrieving information about articles on a specific RSS channel

 For implementing this endpoints the schema should look in this way: